MarcoStb1993/robot_statemachine/rsm_additions/README.md

 positions can be set with a parameter.

-Furthermore, goals that could not be reached during exploration, here named as failed goals, can be set, retrieved or reset.
+Furthermore, goals that could not be reached during exploration, here named as failed goals, are saved and published.
 These serve as a way of blacklisting goals.
 This normally happens, when the navigation finishes.
 Then a service in the Additions Service Provider is called, that handles the outcome for the exploration.